 Madalyne Ridella: The lack of biologically active materials, also called “bioinks”, is a key issue that limits the ability to produce engineered tissues, tissue interfaces, and functional organs.
 Pushing the bioink boundaries, EnvisionTEC has developed materials for soft tissue and bone/cartilage engineering.
 Our soft-tissue materials include a medical-grade silicone approved for short term use in the body, a gelatin-based hydrogel mixture for cell printing, and a two-component silicone for research.
 Our bone/cartilage materials include self-setting hydroxyapatite and medical and research-grade polycaprolactone (PCL).

 How do you see 3D bioprinting evolving in the near future?
 Do you have any more products or product evolutions that you can tell us about?

 Madalyne Ridella: The hospital of the near future will incorporate revolutionary technologies that will transform healthcare, delivering highly automated and personalized patient solutions.
-These will lead to lower health costs, improved access to the best treatments, and significantly better health outcomes.
-Biofabrication with 3D bioprinting will play a key role in this evolution, producing patient-specific replacement tissue constructs that restore biological function and health in a highly efficient and customized way.
+These will lead to lower healthcare costs, improved access to the best treatments, and significantly better health outcomes.
+Biofabrication with 3D bioprinting will play a key role in this evolution, producing patient-specific replacement tissue constructs that restore biological functions and health in a highly efficient and customized way.

 As bioprinting evolves, it will become possible to use a patient’s own cells to 3D print skin and bone grafts, organ patches, and even full replacement organs.
-A range of different 3D-bioprinting approaches is being taken: from extrusion-based polymer fabrication with cellular-level resolution (such as the 3D-Bioplotter) to 3D laser-printed constructs.
+A range of different 3D-bioprinting approaches are being taken: from extrusion-based polymer fabrication with cellular-level resolution (such as the 3D-Bioplotter) to 3D laser-printed constructs.
 EnvisionTEC’s cutting-edge print head technology can make the printing of functional organs a reality by diversifying the range of biomaterials customers can use.